 Our facility is located in New Jersey, USA.

-Our frames are American-made and are manufactured/shipped from our facility in New Jersey.
+Our glasses are American-made and are manufactured/shipped from our facility in New Jersey.

 OD – RIGHT EYE information